Patrick-RK/PATRICK-RK/README.md

 - **Undergraduate in International Business:** This foundation, combined with startup experience in China, fueled my interest in data science and problem-solving.

 ## 🎯 Goals & Aspirations:
-I'm actively looking for software engineering roles in Japan, but I'm open to anywhere in the world.
+I'm actively looking for software engineering or Data related roles in Japan, but I'm open to anywhere in the world.
 I can still get working Holiday Visas for Australia, Canada and Switzerland and I can get a graduate Visa for America.

 ## 📫 Get in Touch
 - **Email:** patrickraphaelkilleen@gmail.com